meltyourface/blank/posts/Love-affairs/Three-Meditations-for-Attracting-Love-and-Passion/index.md

 ---
 Meditation 1: Physical Intimacy

-Focus: This meditation will focus on drawing forth feelings of desire and physical intimacy, using symbols and rituals related to sexuality and sensuality.
+**Focus**: This meditation will focus on drawing forth feelings of desire and physical intimacy, using symbols and rituals related to sexuality and sensuality.

-Symbols: Rose (symbol of love and passion), apple (symbol of sensuality and indulgence), flame (symbol of lust and passion)
+**Symbols**: Rose (symbol of love and passion), apple (symbol of sensuality and indulgence), flame (symbol of lust and passion)

-Affirmation: "I am a magnet for my ideal physical connection.
+**Affirmation**: "I am a magnet for my ideal physical connection.
 My body and soul attract my perfect partner."

 Step-by-Step Guide:
 1. Create a sacred space by setting up an altar with representations of the symbols, such as a red rose, an apple, and a candle.